AI use cases in manufacturing

 Conclusion

 AI use cases aren’t new to the manufacturing industry.
 Capgemini’s research points out that AI has already been used by 51% of surveyed manufacturing companies followed by Japan with 30% and the US with 28%.
 It’s already dominating in many parts of the manufacturing sector from planning and operations to quality control to smart supply chain management.
-Companies like Johnson and Johnson have adopted the digital twin technology to create the product manufacturing life cycle digitally in order to optimize the production environment.

 With datakulture by your side, you can start with the right partner who can help you with setting a strong data foundation till implementing the right data science and AI-based solutions.
+Take a look at AI in manufacturing case study, which shows how we helped them achieve lean manufacturing with reduced waste and low operational costs.